Gamemode4Dev/GM4_Datapacks/gm4_book_binders/README.md

 # Book Binders<!--$headerTitle--><!--$pmc:delete-->

-Storing enchantments is a hassle, but with this datapack it is now an breeze!<!--$pmc:headerSize-->
+Storing enchantments is a hassle, but with this data pack it is now an breeze!<!--$pmc:headerSize-->

 ### Features
 - Adds new functionality to the lectern